erlerobot/erle_gitbook_cplusplus/README.md

 This book is a **C++ Programming Language** tutorial using [Erle board](http://erlerobot.com/). **Erle** is **a small-size Linux computer for making drones.**

 Throught this tutorial you will find examples and explanations of how to use C++ sintaxis, variables, fuctions...
-Definitely, you will learn to program in Python language.
+Definitely, you will learn to program in C++ language.In the last chapter, you can also find GDB debugger basic concepts.